Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Decentralized Authorization Service

+\shorten{During this process, neither the owner's nor the device's private keys leave the secure local memory area.}

 \fakeparagraph{Access Permissions.} We utilize the blockchain to store access permissions in a secure, tamperproof, and time-ordered manner.
 Access permissions are granted per data stream.
 Initially, the data owner issues a transaction including the stream ID which creates the initial state.
-To change this state, e.g., grant read access permissions to a principal, the data owner issues a subsequent transaction which holds, among others, \textit{(i)}~the stream ID, \textit{(ii)}~the public key of the principal they want to share their data with, \textit{(iii)}~the temporal scope of access (e.g., intervals of past or open-end subscription), and \textit{(iv)}~encrypted keying material for data decryption (\rsec{key:management}).
-Note that for public key discovery of principals decentralized identity management solutions, such as Keybase~\cite{Keybase}, can be leveraged.
-Such solutions serve as a key directory that maps online identities (e.g., Twitter, Github, Facebook) to public keys in a publicly auditable manner.
+To change this state, e.g., grant read access permissions to a principal, the data owner issues a subsequent transaction which holds, among others, \textit{(i)}~the stream ID, \textit{(ii)}~the public key of the principal they want to share their data with, \textit{(iii)}~the temporal scope of access (e.g., intervals of past or open-end subscription), and \textit{(iv)}~encrypted keying material for data decryption (\rsec{key:management}). \blue{For public key discovery of users, \oursystem can leverage decentralized identity management solutions~\cite{onename, Keybase, dif}.
+These efforts focus on establishing an open and standards-based decentralized identity ecosystem, removing any reliance on centralized systems of identifiers.
+Such solutions, e.g., Keybase~\cite{Keybase}, serve as a key directory that maps a user's online identities (e.g., Twitter, Github) to their public key in a publicly verifiable manner.
+The higher the dimensions of interlinked identities, the lower the probability of identity fraud.}